8 LGBTQ Films to Catch this Pride Month on Hollywood SuiteJune 21, 2019 By Go Back

 Tom à la Ferme (2013).
 Speaking of Canadian gay icons, our filmmaking enfant terrible Xavier Dolan shocked audiences with this thriller that explores the relationship between an abusive homophobe and his dead brother’s lover.
 The script comes from a play by Michel Marc Bouchard, who fans may know from his groundbreaking and equally boundary-pushing work Lilies.

 The Lady In The Van (2013).
 For some lighter fare, celebrated British gay writer and director Alan Bennett and Nicholas Hytner bring a comic memoir to life.
-Maggie Smith stars as an eccentric elderly woman who Bennett allowed to live on his property in her van and formed a lasting connection with.
+Maggie Smith stars as an eccentric elderly woman who Bennett allowed to live on his property in her van and formed a lasting postion with.

 Independence Day (1996).
 Just like LGBTQ folks are in all walks of life, it’s important to remember that they’re all over Hollywood as well.
 Master of Disaster Roland Emmerich is a proudly out filmmaker so the next time you watch Will Smith punch an alien, just know you’re striking a very minor blow for acceptance in Hollywood.